 5. Set up File History

-With image backups under our belt, we can move on to more silent, “in the background” backing up, in the form of File History.
-File History sets aside some amount of space on your hard disk — ideally an external hard disk, and possibly the same one containing your backup images — to which it writes copies of your data files each time they change.
+With image backups under our belt, we can move on to more “in the background” backups in the form of File History.
+File History sets aside some amount of space on your hard disk (ideally an external hard disk, and possibly the same one containing your backup images) to which it writes copies of your data files each time they change.
 Using File History, you can recover a file as it was an hour ago, a week ago, or some time in between, depending on how often files change and how much space you’ve set aside for it.

 Enable File History in Windows 10 tells you how to set it all up.